mviereck/x11docker/README.md

 ### Hardware acceleration
 Hardware acceleration for OpenGL is possible with option `-g, --gpu`.
  - This will work out of the box in most cases with open source drivers on host.
 Otherwise have a look at [Dependencies](#option-dependencies).
- - Closed source [NVIDIA drivers](https://github.com/mviereck/x11docker/wiki/NVIDIA-driver-support-for-docker-container) need some setup.
+ - Closed source [NVIDIA drivers](https://github.com/mviereck/x11docker/wiki/NVIDIA-driver-support-for-docker-container) need some setup and support less [x11docker X server options](https://github.com/mviereck/x11docker/wiki/X-server-and-Wayland-Options).

 ### Clipboard
 Clipboard sharing is possible with option `-c, --clipboard`.